How to Install a Car Stereo

-When it comes time to install your car stereo, you will almost certainly need electrical tape, screwdrivers (flat and phillips), a wire cutter and a crimping tool.
-You may also need one or more of the following: a soldering iron, panel remover, and factory stereo removal pins.
-Some panels do not even use screws so you can just pop out the panels using a panel remover.
+When it comes time to install your aftermarket car stereo, you will almost certainly need electrical tape, screwdrivers, a wire cutter, and a crimping tool.
+You may also need a soldering iron, panel remover, and factory stereo removal pins.
+Some car stereo panels do not even use screws so you can just pop out the panels using a panel remover.

 Naturally, you must first remove the old factory stereo before you install your new car stereo.
 Set the parking brake and remove the negative cable from the vehicle battery.
 Factory stereos either rest in a mounting pocket with spring clips or they are bolted into the dash with brackets.
 For stereos secured by spring clips, you can use radio removal tools.
 Insert the ends of these horse-shoe pins into both sides of the unit until you hear a click sound.
-Pull the tools outwards and carefully remove the stereo from the pocket kit.
+Pull the tools out of the stereo toward you and carefully remove the stereo from the pocket kit.

-Now install the free installation kit* you received with your order at SonicElectronix.
+Next, install the free installation kit* you received with your order at SonicElectronix.
 Place the pocket piece in the brackets and use a screwdriver to secure the metal tabs.
 If your OEM factory stereo was bolted into the dash, you may have to remove the brackets from the sides of the OEM stereo and attach them to the aftermarket stereo.
 Connect the stereo wire harness to the vehicle’s wire harness and plug in the antenna.
-Place your head unit into the pocket piece, but don’t secure it until you are sure that everything is functioning.
+Then, place your head unit into the pocket piece, but don’t secure it until you are sure that everything is functioning.
 Now you can finish installing the stereo by securing it in place and putting back any loose panels or screws you removed earlier.
-Congratulations, you now know how to install a car stereo.
+Congratulations, you now know how to install an aftermarket car stereo.
 Enjoy the music!

-*Kits, harnesses, connectors and adaptors are available for most, but not all, vehicles.
-Some vehicles require no kit or harness, while others require a special wiring adapter to connect the aftermarket receiver to a factory installed amplifiers or speakers (these kits and other adaptors are not free).
-Call a sales representative at 1-877-289-7664 from 7AM to 7PM PST or e-mail us at [email protected] more details.
+*Kits, harnesses, connectors and adapters are available free of charge for most, but not all, vehicles.
+Some vehicles require no kit or harness, while others require a special wiring adapter to connect the aftermarket receiver to a factory installed amplifiers or speakers (these kits and other adapters are not free).
+Call a sales representative at 1-877-289-7664 from 10AM to 9PM EST or e-mail us at [email protected] for more details.